Nearly 500 detained over civilian killings in Kashmir

 Refusing to be named, a senior police officer told AFP that those detained are suspected to have links with terrorist groups.

-Another report by NDTV on the matter stated that many of those detained are suspected to have links with the banned Jamaat-e-Islami group or are people on a list of suspected overground workers (OGW), and come from Srinagar, Ganderbal, Budgam and other areas in southern Kashmir.
+Another report by NDTV on the matter stated that many of those detained are suspected to have links with the banned Jamaat-e-Islami group or are people on a list of suspected overground workers (OGW).

 "No stone will be left unturned to find the killers," an officer told AFP.